 Each dependant must declare in their application that the money for living costs will remain available to them, unless used for living costs in the UK.

 Applications decided from 6 October 2021 are subject to a further test.
 If the funds held in the account (relied upon to evidence funds for the immigration application) fall substantially below the level of funds required, the caseworker must be satisfied that the used funds have been, in part, used to pay a deposit for accommodation.
+For applications made on or after 6 April 2022, the only accepted reason for a substantial fall will be where the money is used only as a deposit for accommodation.

 If in the 12 months before the date of application any of your dependants have been awarded a scholarship or sponsorship by a Government or international scholarship agency covering both fees and living costs for study in the UK, they must provide written consent to the application from that Government or agency.